Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: Abstract

 \section{Abstract}

 The impact of local averaging on the performance of federated learning (FL) systems is studied in the presence of {\it communication delay} between the clients and the parameter server.
 To minimize the effect of delay, clients are assigned into different groups, each having its own {\it local} parameter server (LPS) that aggregates its clients' models.
 The groups' models are then aggregated at a {\it global} parameter server (GPS) that only communicates with the LPSs.
 Such setting is known as {\it hierarchical} FL (HFL).
-Different from most works in the literature, the number of local and global communication rounds in our work is randomly determined by the (different) delays experienced by each group of clients.
-Specifically, the number of local averaging rounds are tied to a wall-clock time period coined the {\it sync time} $S$, after which the LPSs synchronize their models by sharing them with the GPS.
+Unlike most works in the literature, the number of local and global communication rounds in our work is randomly determined by the (different) delays experienced by each group of clients.
+Specifically, the number of local averaging rounds is tied to a wall-clock time period coined the {\it sync time} $S$, after which the LPSs synchronize their models by sharing them with the GPS.
 Such sync time $S$ is then reapplied until a global wall-clock time is exhausted.

 First, an upper bound on the deviation between the updated model at each LPS with respect to that available at the GPS is derived.
-This is then used as a tool to derive the convergence analysis of our proposed delay-sensitive HFL setting, first at each LPS, and then at the GPS.
+This is then used as a tool to derive the convergence analysis of our proposed delay-sensitive HFL algorithm, first at each LPS individually, and then at the GPS.
 Our theoretical convergence bound showcases the effects of the whole system's parameters, including the number of groups, the number of clients per group, and the value of $S$.
-Our results show that the value of $S$ should be carefully chosen especially since it implicitly governs how the delay statistics affect the performance of HFL.
-It is also shown that the effect of optimizing $S$ is more pronounced in heterogeneous systems in which the number of clients per group and their delay statistics are different.
-In addition to showing the necessary and urgent need of collaboration for under-performing groups, choosing the value of $S$ promotes fairness in the system overall, and allows one to deal with delay-sensitive FL applications in which the training time is restricted.
+Our results show that the value of $S$ should be carefully chosen, especially since it implicitly governs how the delay statistics affect the performance of HFL in situations where training time is restricted.